rinukkusu/material2_dart/README.md

 # Material Design for Angular 2

-It is [angular/material2](https://github.com/angular/material2) for Dart, an individual porting project.
+It is [angular/material2](https://github.com/angular/material2) for Dart.

 ## Why